fenrishunter500/FATEBOOK/New Stress Track.md

 In order to preform a restoration spell, firstly the casting Mahou Shoujo must have an Aspect that allows such a spell as detailed on pg [PG NUMBER].
 If so, then player must make an Overcome action using Magic Utility vs. a difficulty equal to the Purity box to be restored.
 If the target currently has been reverted to her ordinary form, the caster has a bonus of (+2) to her roll.
 If she succeeds, the box is cleared and available for use.
 In the case of a success with style, an additional box can be restored.
 This additional box must be the lowest value box below the box restored.

 	Example
-	Sally has been the focus of the evil Dark Moon Witch's attacks.
-	These atttacks have filled up all three boxes of Sally's Purity track, as well as taking up her Minor consequence.
-Luckily, Sally has avoided any damage to her physical body, but she is reverted back to her ordinary form.
+	[DUO A] has been the focus of the evil Dark Moon Witch's attacks.
+These atttacks have filled up all three boxes of [DUO A]'s Purity track, as well as taking up her Minor consequence.
+Luckily, [DUO A] has avoided any damage to her physical body, but she is reverted back to her ordinary form.

-	Claudia, coming into the scene, notes Sally's state and spends her first action attempting an Overcome roll to restore Sally's magical powers.
-Claudia has the [Magic] Aspect "The Unfetterer"
+	[DUO B], coming into the scene, notes [DUO A's state and spends her first action attempting an Overcome roll to restore Sally's magical powers.
+Claudia has the [MagicType] Aspect "The Unfetterer", representing her ability to

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2Mzg4ODEzOSwtMTE1NDkwNTA2NSwtOT
-gyNzEwNjcsMTQzMTgyMTA3NCwxMjI4NjM2ODQzLC0xNTYyNjk3
-MDc0XX0=
+eyJoaXN0b3J5IjpbMjUzNDcyNTQ1LC0xMTU0OTA1MDY1LC05OD
+I3MTA2NywxNDMxODIxMDc0LDEyMjg2MzY4NDMsLTE1NjI2OTcw
+NzRdfQ==
 -->